Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/pubsub.md

 The data will be a serialized JSON, containing the following fields

-- `_airbyte_ab_id`: a uuid string assigned by Hero Pixel to each event that is processed.
+- `_airbyte_ab_id`: a uuid string assigned by HeroPixelto each event that is processed.
 - `_airbyte_emitted_at`: a long timestamp\(ms\) representing when the event was pulled from the data source.
 - `_airbyte_data`: a json string representing source data.